astronomer/astro-docs/enterprise/next/03_install/03_azure/01_install-azure-standard.md

 The steps below will walk you through how to:

 - Create an Azure Resource Group
-- Create an AKS Cluster - Note that Astronomer currently supports Kubernetes versions 1.14, 1.15 and 1.16 in AKS.
+- Create an AKS Cluster
 - Create a Static IP Address
 - Authenticate with your AKS Cluster

-> **Note:** You can view Microsoft Azure's Web Portal at https://portal.azure.com/.
+You can view Microsoft Azure's Web Portal at https://portal.azure.com/.

+> Note: Astronomer currently supports Kubernetes versions 1.14, 1.15 and 1.16 on AKS.

 ### Create an Azure Resource Group